 Learn about common pay structures, salary bands and benchmarking

-This factsheet explores the purpose of pay and reward and how employee responses may vary depending on different contexts and circumstances.
+This factsheet explores the purpose of reward and how employee responses may vary depending on different contexts and circumstances.
 It introduces pay structures and levels, the considerations surrounding pay awards and the factors affecting pay progression.
 It also describes variable pay – from cash bonuses to incentives – as well as outlining some UK legal issues such as equal pay, the national minimum wage, national living wage and executive reward.
 Finally, it outlines the role of employee benefits, non-financial rewards and total reward.

 This factsheet was last updated by Charles Cotton.